All Episodes

 Joe Klein.

-State controlled Time Magazine.
+State-controlled Time Magazine.

-This is this is a bit of an overstep.
+This is a bit of an overstep.

 They're getting too regulatory here.